Rapid City, SD USA

 Rod voiceover: Show the manufacturing processes and the people.
 All the people from A to Z from the guy welding to the person sitting in the office taking orders.
 It’s very dramatic to the customers.

-[video: camera view over the should of a LSI employee as they work on a computer with plasma cutting plans and die cutting lines.
-Camera switch to a LSI employees hands as they lift away the excess metal from the freshly cut sheet of metal.
+[video: camera view over the shoulder of a Landscape Structures employee as they work on a computer with plasma cutting plans and die cutting lines.
+Camera switch to a Landscape Structures employees hands as they lift away the excess metal from the freshly cut sheet of metal.
 Camera switch to a woman wearing safety glasses as she paints a bug on a concrete climber.
-Camera switches to a LSI employee as he drills screws and bolts into a piece of metal.
+Camera switches to a Landscape Structures employee as he drills screws and bolts into a piece of metal.
 Camera zooms in on a man as he begins to welt a large playground structure.
 Camera pans in to a woman smiling while sitting at a computer desk wearing a telephone headset.
-Camera switch to a group of people standing and watching as LSI employees paint on a manufacturing factory tour.
+Camera switch to a group of people standing and watching as a Landscape Structures employees paint on a manufacturing factory tour.

 Dan voiceover: I think once you spend 3 to 4 hours at the better part of a day here, if the wow factor hasn’t set in on you something is wrong.
 When you walk out of the buildings and you walk out of the place-